Research and Development Exception for the Virginia Conflict of Interest Act

 2. The COIC reviews the disclosure in the context of the proposed research and development contract and C8 requirements and considers whether the statement of work aligns with VCU’s research mission and is a manageable conflict of interest (COI).
 If the latter considerations are met, the COIC develops a COI management plan to support a recommendation to the vice president for research and innovation (VPRI) for approval of a personal interest in a contract with VCU.
 The management plan is designed to mitigate the COI by ensuring 1) separation of the conflicted employee’s VCU position from the business, 2) research integrity, and 3) academic protection of students and trainees.
 The management plan includes the conditions of the C8 exception that must be addressed by the conflicted employee.
 The conflicted employee’s department chair or dean must review the management plan and acknowledge that research under the contract cannot begin prior to presidential approval of the personal interest in the contract.
 If approval is not recommended by the COIC, the conflicted individual may file an appeal according to the process outlined in the Conflicts of Interest in Research policy.

-3. If the VPRI is in agreement with the recommendation for approval of a contract with a personal interest, the Conflict of Interest in Research Program requests that the president reviews the materials and renders approval of the personal interest in the contract.
+3. If the VPRI is in agreement with the recommendation for approval of a contract with a personal interest, the Conflict of Interest in Research Program on behalf of the Conflict of Interest in Research Committee requests that the president reviews the materials and renders approval of the personal interest in the contract.
 If the president does not approve the personal interest in the contract, the contract cannot be executed.

 There are no forms associated with this policy and procedure.